Probing triaxial deformation of atomic nuclei in high-energy heavy ion collisions: Simple analytical estimate

 The results in Table~\ref{tab:1} are obtained with the assumption $\Omega_1=\Omega_2$.
-In reality, the selection of UCC events naturally encompasses a wider range of rotation angles and also a finite range of $\npart$, therefore we also study a second case which requires zero impact parameter but independent orientation for the two nuclei.
-Since the contributions of the two nuclei are independent, the additive nature of the cumulants implies that the value of the $n^{\mathrm{th}}$-order cumulant of intensive quantity is reduced by a factor of $2^{n-1}$, i.e a factor two smaller for $C_d\{2\}$ and $\lr{\varepsilon_2^2}$, a factor of four smaller for $C_d\{3\}$, and a factor of eight smaller for $C_d\{4\}$ and $\lr{\varepsilon_2^4}-2\lr{\varepsilon_2^2}^2$ etc. The table of values in this case is provided in Tab.~\ref{tab:2}.
-In realistic model study, $\Omega_1$ and $\Omega_2$ in UCC is expected to be partially aligned and the results for these observables are expected to be in between the values given in Table~\ref{tab:1} and Table~\ref{tab:2}.
+In reality, the selection of UCC events naturally encompasses a wider range of rotation angles and also a finite range of $\npart$, therefore I also study a second case which requires zero impact parameter but independent orientation for the two nuclei.
+Since the contributions of the two nuclei are independent, the additive nature of the cumulants implies that the value of the $n^{\mathrm{th}}$-order cumulant of intensive quantity is reduced by a factor of $2^{n-1}$, i.e a factor two smaller for $C_d\{2\}$ and $\lr{\varepsilon_2^2}$, a factor of four smaller for $C_d\{3\}$, and a factor of eight smaller for $C_d\{4\}$ and $\lr{\varepsilon_2^4}-2\lr{\varepsilon_2^2}^2$ etc. These values are provided in Tab.~\ref{tab:2}.
+In realistic model study, $\Omega_1$ and $\Omega_2$ are expected to be only partially aligned and the results for these observables are expected to be in between those given in Tab.~\ref{tab:1} and Tab.~\ref{tab:2}.